jdubie/mininet-tcp-initial-cwnd/README.md

     sudo ./run_experiment.py

+* Results will be printed to stdout and in `results/mininet_yours/latencies.txt`
-To see the results open `results/mininet_yours/latencies.txt` or scp `results/mininet_yours/latencies.pdf` to your local computer.
+* scp `results/mininet_yours/latencies.pdf` to your local computer for a bar graph.